starburstdata/dbt-trino/README.md

 This dbt plugin has been tested against `dbt` version `0.20.0` and `trino`  version `359`.

 ### Installation
-This is not yet an official plugin so it needs to be installed for now from source.

-Checkout the project locally and run the following command in the base directory of the `dbt-trino` project:
+This dbt adapter can be installed via pip:

 ```
-$ pip install .
+$ pip install dbt-trino
 ```

 ### Configuring your profile